Hear from Erin Montague about being an educator in the Greenwich school system.

 Our teachers are among the most highly compensated in Fairfield County and our district participates in the State Partnership Insurance Plan.
 Teachers of Greenwich Public Schools who don’t live in the Town of Greenwich have the opportunity to pay tuition rates for their children to attend Greenwich Public Schools.

 $56,111 (according to the GEA Contract, Step 1 BA/BS)

 $61,932 (according to the GEA Contract, Step 1 MA/MS).

 Greenwich High School seniors have some opportunities to work with underclassmen and explore the roles of mentoring, tutoring, volunteering and supporting students in the classroom setting.
-Seniors that take advantage of an internship spend their last four to five weeks of the school year completing a field experience in our schools under the guidance of one of our instructors.
+Seniors that take advantage of an internship spend their last four to five weeks of the school year completing a field experience in our schools and within under the guidance of one of our faculty mentors.
 Greenwich Public Schools looks to afford its alumni internship opportunities as they pursue careers in education.
-Greenwich Public Schools also works closely with universities to provide students with internship opportunities and field experiences.
+Greenwich Public Schools also works closely with universities to provide their students with internship opportunities and field experiences.

 Ready to see what steps you should take to become a teacher?
 Use our tool to create your personalized roadmap!